 The threshold can be used while rotating the object or changing the field of view without modification under certain circumstances.
-These conditions exists in two situations.
+These conditions exist in two situations.
 The first is when the threshold used to determine edges is zero.
 No view dependent information is used in this case.
-The second scenario occurs when the relative depths of the objects remains nearly constant.
+The second scenario occurs when the relative depth of the objects remains nearly constant.
 This happens when the either the field of view changes or rotating about a point inside or close to the geometry such as the center.
 If the eye point moves away or towards the geometry, the threshold will need to be modified, because the relative depth values will change.
 Typical renderings of these particle datasets keep the view point towards the center of the object.
 A user will usually only rotate the object or change the field of view and not move the eye point closer or farther away, keeping the relative depth values meaningful to the depth threshold.

-In RTRT edge detection is done on a frame boundary, because we cannot guarantee the availability of neighboring information until after all the rendering threads are finished computing their pixels.
+In RTRT edge detection is performed after each frame is completely rendered, because the availability of neighboring information cannot be guaranteed until after all the rendering threads have finished computing their pixels.
 Only a single pass is necessary to perform the edge computation, as the Laplacian is computed for each pixel and edges assigned based on the threshold.